arXiv/arxiv-docs/help/ancillary_files.md

 -----------------------------

-Ancillary files are included with an arXiv submission by placing them in a directory `anc` at the root of the submission package.
-For example, if the submission has one TeX file, one image, and C++ program the submission package might be:
+Ancillary files are included with an arXiv submission by placing them in a directory `anc` at the root of your .tar.gz or .zip submission package.
+For example, if the submission has one TeX file, one image, and C++ program the tar/zip submission package might be:
 ```
     /article.tex